 Do you need to move because of a new job?
 Or maybe you are being transferred to a new office?
 No matter your reason, our tips will make the process less stressful!
-In our latest post, we will provide information to help you sell your house for a job transfer in San Antonio!
+In our latest post, we will provide information to help you sell your house for a job transfer in South Texas area!

 Career changes happen.
 Job transfers happen.
 Whether you requested it or not, there might be a point in your career when you need to move for work.
 The idea of picking up and moving can feel stressful and overwhelming, especially if you have a family coming with you.
 When it’s time to move, you have some options, you can either list it, sell it on your own, or hold on to it.
 So what are your options?

 Listing your South Texas area house can be expensive.
 Before your property even hits the market, you will need to make minor repairs, professionally clean the house and tend to the landscaping.
 Your listing might require additional costs depending on the scope of your agent.
 For example, you might need to hire a photographer and professional stager on your own dime in order to have a competitive listing.
 You will also need to factor in the agent’s commission and any other fees they will charge at the time of closing.
 Typically the seller pays for the title policy for the buyer and the survey and the escrow fees.
 Buyers in the San Antonio area normally use FHA loans.
 FHA loans allow the buyer to ask the seller for concessions up to 6% of the sale price.
 It is fairly standard for the seller to give up to 3% in concessions to the buyer.
 So the cost to sell your house through the retail market will be in the 9-12% of the sales price range.